ILLIXR/proclamation/USAGE.md

 of the filename.
 If applicable, additional can be added within the file - see below for details.

-This portion of the proclamation system is intentionally left very flexible, since there are very many ways of organizing and managing a project.
+This portion of the Proclamation system is intentionally left very flexible, since there are very many ways of organizing and managing a project.
 By default, references are delimited by the `.` character.
 The first two fields have some conventional meaning, while any additional fields are up to the user and are